solana-foundation/solana-improvement-documents/proposals/0153-elgamal-proof-program.md

 ## Impact

-The existing ZK Token Proof program will be deprecated and removed.
-A new ZK ElGamal Proof program will be added to the list of built-in programs.
+The existing ZK Token Proof program in the address `ZkTokenProof1111111111111111111111111111111` will be deprecated and removed.
+A new ZK ElGamal Proof program will be added to the list of built-in programs in the address `ZkE1Gama1Proof11111111111111111111111111111`.

 ## Security Considerations